 These flyers on white or yellow paper were found scattered on the streets of Erlangen, Germany, outside of an American military post in December 1990.
 It is believed that they were distributed by a German left-wing peace group.
 The back is blank.
 Notice that it says informations rather than Information.
 The text does not seem to be written by someone with English as a first language.

-American companies printed a vast array of patriotic baseball card sets for
+American companies printed a vast array of patriotic trading card sets for

 Shield and Desert Storm.
 There were over a dozen different sets printed in the Operation Desert United States, and others in Italyand .
 A few of the titles of the American sets are: Great Britain